 Welcome to Learning Path Preschool.
 We pride ourselves in offering a fun and comprehensive approach to learning for your child, where process is always honored over product.
 We like to think of our school as your child's home away from home, where they will be free to learn about themselves and develop a life long love of learning.

-Our goal at Learning Path Preschool is to guide the children in the joy and discovery of learning through the development of self-confidence.
-We offer an excellent balance of learn through play and academic exploration.
-Our teachers share their decades of experience along with innovative educational ideas to provide an opportunity for each child to discover their strengths, build social competence, grow socially and cognitively and enjoy a sensory approach to learning.
-We provide a safe, loving environment that encourages connections to each other and their community.
+Our goal at Learning Path Preschool is to guide children in the joy and discovery of learning through the development of self-confidence, using our center-based approach.
+We offer an excellent balance of learning through play and academic exploration.
+Our teachers share their decades of experience, along with innovative educational practices, to provide an opportunity for each child to discover their strengths, build social competence, grow socially and cognitively, and enjoy a sensory approach to learning.
+We provide a safe, loving environment that encourages connections with each other and the community.

 September - Self, Family, Community